yovisto/dwerft/README.md

 ```

 ## Sample workflow

-For the following example, let's say our aim is to store a script that has been written using Dramaqueen in the LPDC and later export all the information to XML readable by PreProducer.
-For each step there is a test within the `test` package, which should help comprehend the way the tasks are processed in detail.
+For the following example, let's say our aim is to store a script that has been written using Dramaqueen in the LPDC and later export all the information to XML readable by PreProducer. ~~For each step there is a test within the `test` package, which should help comprehend the way the tasks are processed in detail.~~
+Please note, that currently working implementations do not exist for each step mentioned below.

 1. **Dramaqueen to RDF:** So firstly, the challenge is to convert a Dramaqueen script to valid RDF.
 In order to achieve this, we simply feed our source, destination and mappings file to the `DramaqueenToRdf` converter in the package `importer.dramaqueen`.
 It will traverse the whole script and convert all attributes into RDF, making use of the mapping along the way.
 Make sure to take a look at the resulting file, it will give you an understanding of what RDF looks like.